-A: During King season you are allowed to keep 1 a day, for a total of 5 a year.
+A: During King Salmon season you are allowed to keep one King Salmon per day, for a total of five each year.
 Once you harvest a King Salmon you are not allowed to fish for Kings any longer that day.
-You would then target Rainbows or Pike if you choose to continue fishing.
-During Sockeye, Silver, Chums & Pink season you are allowed to be in possession of 3 fish a day.
-Sometimes you are only allowed 2 Silvers and 1 other species per day.
+You would then target Rainbow Trout or Pike if you choose to continue fishing.
+During Sockeye, Silver, Chum and Pink Salmon season you are allowed to be in possession of three fish per day.
+Sometimes you are only allowed two Silver Salmon and one other species per day.

 Q: How much fish can I take home with me?

-A: Most of our clients will take home 50+lbs. of fish.
-The airlines allow two 50lb pieces of luggage.
-We recommend you bring one 50lb bag full of clothing etc. Then you purchase a “airline approved fish box” and fill that with 50lb of fish.
-This becomes your 2nd piece of luggage.
-This way you don’t have to pay anything additional to bring your fish back with you.
+A: Most of our clients will take home 50+ lbs of fish.
+The airlines allow two 50 lb pieces of luggage, so we recommend you bring one 50 lb bag full of clothing, etc. then you purchase an airline-approved fish box and fill that with 50 lbs of fish.
+This becomes your second piece of luggage.
+This way you don’t have to pay anything additional to take your fish back with you.

-A: Approximately $225 roundtrip per person, and we will schedule this flight for you.
+A: Approximately $240 round-trip per person, and we will schedule this flight for you.
 You just pay on the date of travel.

 Q: How much is a fishing license?

-Q: What kind of fish do you get?
+Q: What kind of fish do we catch?

-A: We get all 5 species of Pacific Salmon (Kings, Sockeye, Silver, Chum, Pinks), and Rainbow Trout.
-We also have a series of 7 lakes that are within 1 mile of the lodge that are full of Pike.
+A: In Alaska, we have all five species of Pacific Salmon (Kings, Sockeye, Silver, Chum, Pinks), and Rainbow Trout.
+We also have a series of seven lakes that are within one mile of the lodge that are full of Pike.

-Q: When is the best time to go to Lake Creek?
+Q: When is the best time to fish Lake Creek?

-A: Well, it depends on what you want to fish for.
-We start booking for Kings at the end of May up til the first week of July.
-Then about July 20th, we start booking for Sockeye, Silvers, Chums, and Pinks.
-We get Rainbow Trout all summer long, but Sept is the prime time for large Rainbows.
+A: It depends on what you want to fish for.
+We start booking for kings at the end of May up until the first week of July.
+About July 20th, we start booking for Sockeye, Silver, Chum, and Pink Salmon.
+We get Rainbow Trout all summer long, but September is the prime time to catch large Rainbow Trout.

 Q: Do you have a problem with the bears?

 A: Not usually.
 We do have bears in our area, but it’s nothing like fishing on the Russian or Kenai.
 Usually if you see a bear, it’s going to be running from you.
-All of our guides carry firearms, so bear spray isn’t necessary to bring.
+All of our guides carry firearms, so you don’t need to pack the bear spray.

 Q: What about hunting?

-A: We have great duck hunting after Sept.
-1st.
+A: We have great duck hunting after September first.
 We are not offering any other form of hunting.